TurboWafflz/ImaginaryInfinity-Calculator/docs/makingStandardPlugin.md

-# Making and submitting a standardized plugin
+# Making and submitting a standardized plugin or theme
-This is a guide on how to create and submit a standardized plugin.
+This is a guide on how to create and submit a standardized plugin or theme.

 ## Table of Contents
 1. [Making a plugin](#makePlugin)